Multi-Relevance: Coexisting but Distinct Notions of Scale in Large Systems

-The full RG analysis is given in supplemental information.
-We summarize the essential results here.
+The full RG analysis is given in Supplemental Material (SM) and is largely standard.
 For $\alpha_z \in (3/2,2)$, (correspondingly $D_z \in (3,4)$) the mass and interaction couplings $u_{z,2,k}$ and $u_{z,4,k}$ are relevant and describe the asymptotic properties.
-They obey standard flow equations, up to differences in numerical factors due to neglecting sub-extensive diagrams.
+They obey the usual flow equations \cite{kopietz_introduction_2010} , up to differences in numerical factors due to neglecting sub-extensive diagrams.
 There are two fixed points, one at the origin and one at the WF fixed point.
-There is a $\mathbb{Z}_2$ symmetry-broken phase with two degenerate minima of the effective average action and a symmetric phase with a single minimum at $\varphi_z$.
+There is a $\mathbb{Z}_2$ symmetry-broken phase with two degenerate minima of the effective average action and a symmetric phase with a single minimum at $s_z$.

 Because the $\phi^4$ mixture model is multi-relevant, $\Gamma$ can be obtained from the $k\to0$ limits of $\Gamma_{A,k}$ and $\Gamma_{B,k}$.
 These individual analyses of $A$ and $B$ are simple, including only two relevant parameters each.
-When we combine them to compute the whole effective potential at the end, there are still only four relevant parameters which constrain measurements, though their contributions take on a fairly complicated form.
-By comparison, it is clear that if we had not used the mixture construction and instead computed the vertex expansion flow for the whole $\Gamma_k$, our final answer would look a lot simpler, namely it would be some polynomial in the fields.
+When combined to compute the whole effective potential at the end, there are still only four relevant parameters which constrain measurements (averages).
+Yet, the functional dependence of these measurements on the four parameters is complicated due to the mixture construction.
+By contrast, it is clear that if we had not used the mixture construction and instead computed the vertex expansion flow for the whole $\Gamma_k$, our final answer would look a lot simpler, namely it would be some polynomial in the fields.
 This simpler representation is wrong in some regimes, since it cannot capture the essentially non-polynomial dependence of $\Gamma(\phi)$ on $\phi$, due to the mixture construction.
-Yet, there are regimes where the standard approach is actually justified.
+Despite this, there are regimes where the standard approach is justified.